conghuynhho/huynh-obsidian/Working/GGJ Turbo Repo.md

 # Need to test

-1. Different version on the same packages.
+1. [x] Different version on the same packages.
 How does it work??
+	- [Tested] the package will be store in the child `node_modules`, some package will be store in root `node_modules`

 # Step to implement